-The New England Journal of Medicine OCTOBER 31, 2016
+New England Journal of Medicine DECEMBER 08, 2016

-Gregg W. Stone, A. Pieter Kappetein, Joseph F. Sabik, et al.
+Gregg W. Stone, Joseph F. Sabik, Patrick W. Serruys, et al.

 Bottom Line

-The EXCEL trial demonstrated that in patients with unprotected left main coronary artery disease and low-to-intermediate anatomical complexity (SYNTAX score ≤32), percutaneous coronary intervention (PCI) with second-generation drug-eluting stents was noninferior to coronary artery bypass grafting (CABG) for the primary composite endpoint of death, stroke, or myocardial infarction at 3 years.
+In patients with left main coronary artery disease of low or intermediate anatomical complexity, PCI with everolimus-eluting stents was noninferior to CABG for the composite endpoint of death, stroke, or myocardial infarction at 3 years.

 Key Findings